The Cost of Living

 Ja, genau.
 Es ist die Brücke in Bad Säckingen.
 Gut erkannt. 🙂

-Und auch noch vielen Dank für die Komplimente, Ulli.
+Und auch noch vielen Dank für die Komplimente, Ulli.-

 Ich lebe ja drumrum, du auch?